dima-ch/esp-serial-terminal/README.md

 esp-serial-terminal
 ==========================

-Connect to PC WiFi controlled serial port and power button.
+WiFi serial port bridge.
+Additional feature - hard reset (off/on) PC by press and hold power button.
-Disigned for controll home srver witout monitor and keyboard.
-It allows controll grub bootloader, input password for encrypdted root partition and type comman in linux ttySX terminal.
-Remotly.
+Applicable for remote controll home server without monitor and keyboard.
+It allows choise OS in grub bootloader, input password for encrypdted root partition and type command in linux ttySX terminal.

 #Hardware
 Currently available for esp-03 module.
 Schematic and PCB in KiCAD in folder schematic.
 GPIO2 connect to work mode indicate led.
 GPIO14 to power button of PC.
 GPIO 14 - because this GPIO logic level not change during boot.

 #Indication
-* GPIO02 LED blink if esp-serial-terminal start.
+* GPIO02 LED blink if esp-serial-terminal start
-* If telnet client is connected LED blink slowly.
+* If telnet client is connected LED blink slowly

 #Configuration
 * Optional by compile time defines: